Woobs8/food-truck-proximity/README.md

 * Local python 3.6.8 environment
 * Python packages listed in `requirements.txt` must be installed

 The tests are separated into two modules: `unit` and `functional`.
 The `unit` module contains unit tests for the application model.
 The `functional` module contains the integration tests for the Flask application and tests all the application endpoints.
+The test data used to test the application and model is stored in `test_data.py`, which also contains the expected return values for differerent test cases.

 ## Deployment
 The service is deployed on Heroku at https://food-truck-proximity.herokuapp.com/ on a free web dyno with a hobby-dev PostgreSQL database service.
 The free dyno will sleep after 30 min of inactivity.
 A sleeping dyno will be woken by new requests, but require a slight delay while reactivating.